scylladb/scylla-manager/docs/source/upgrade/index.rst

 It should have a status of *“Active: active (running)”*.

-Start the Scylla Manager Server
+Start the ScyllaDB Manager Server
 -------------------------------------

 **On the Manager Server** instruct Systemd to start the server process: